gianpaj/fresnel/README.md

 #### greaterThan

-Use this to declare that children should only be visible while the viewport width is equal or greater than the start offset of the _next_ breakpoint.
+Use this to declare that children should only be visible while the viewport width is equal to or greater than the start offset of the _next_ breakpoint.

-For example, children of this `Media` declaration will only be visible if the viewport width is equal or greater than 1024 points:
+For example, children of this `Media` declaration will only be visible if the viewport width is equal to or greater than 1024 points:

 ```tsx
 <Media greaterThan="md">...</Media>
 ```

-The corresponding css rule:
+The corresponding CSS rule:

 ```css
 @media not all and (min-width: 1024px) {